andreasonny83/polymer-cookie/README.md

 ### path

 type: String

-Default value: '/'
+Default value: ''

+The cookie path.

-The cookie path
+The path must be absolute.
+If not specified, defaults to the current path of the current document location.

 ### domain

 type: String

 Default value: ''

-The cookie domain
+The cookie domain.

+(e.g., 'example.com' or 'subdomain.example.com').
+If not specified, defaults to the host portion of the current document location (but not including subdomains).
+Contrary to earlier specifications, leading dots in domain names are ignored.
+If a domain is specified, subdomains are always included.

 ### time

 type: Number

 Default value: 1

 The expiration time related to the 'format' value.